From queues to “taps” and the unpredictable British weather! Some of your most awaited answers are here.

 It’s rare, but some places do have their own currency that gets used instead of the British pound, and TFB is right.
 Technically, it should still be accepted as legal tender of the same denomination, but some places won’t in case they can’t cash it when they take it to the bank later on.
-Here in Bristol, we even have the “Bristol pound”.
-Here is what that looks like:
+Here in Bristol, we even have the “Bristol Pound“!

 36. Why do British people say “I don’t rate you” ?
 Like I’m sorry is this customer service?
 Did I ask you to rate anything?
 Is this an evaluation?